balthisar/tidy/README.md

 System Requirements
 -------------------

-_Balthisar Tidy_ has been released with support for Mac OS X 10.8 and newer.
+_Balthisar Tidy_ has been released with support for Mac OS X 10.10 and newer.

 Change Log
 ----------

+### Balthisar Tidy 3.0.0 (November 2015)

+- Backwards Compatibility
+  - Balthisar Tidy is now targeted for Mac OS X 10.10 and above and will no long run on older operating systems.
+This decision will help us develop Balthisar Tidy into a better application using the latest features and APIs of Mac OS X.

+- New Features
+  - Update to HTML Tidy 5.1.24.
+  - New Tidy option: indent-with-tabs
+  - New Tidy option: skip-quotes / skip-nested
+  - New Text Editor Features
+    - Syntax highlighting of the source and Tidy'd HTML.
+Although Tidy proper doesn’t perform syntax highlighting, Balthisar Tidy makes your code even easier to read and work on.
+    - The line number gutter will indicate lines with errors, if line numbers are enabled.
+      - These indicators can be clicked for a description of the errors on the line.
+      - Lines with multiple errors will have a severity icon before each error description.
+      - New toggles and Preferences added for this.
+    - Lines with errors in the source are highlighted and errors are squiggly-underlined.
+      - New toggles and Preferences added for this.
+    - Lots and lots of other new editor features, such as autocomplete, revealing invisible characters, and more.
+    - Visible right margin when Tidy is wrapping its output, and Preference to inhibit this.
+  - Revamped Preferences dialogs in order to support all of the new features.

+- New Features Balthisar Tidy for Work
+  - Editor color themes give you full control over the colors used for syntax highlighting and the source code display.
+  - AppleScript love
+     - Balthisar Tidy for Work:
+       - Provide a new developer "identifierOfVisiblePrefsWindowPanel" property.
+       - Provide a new developer "titleOfVisiblePrefsWindowPanel" property.
+       - Provide a new developer "documentWindowIsInScreenshotMode" property.
+     - Balthisar Tidy Service Helper:
+       - New "sourceText" property.
+       - New "tidyText" property.
+       - New "tidyBodyText" property.
+  - Bundle a disk image in the application bundle with useful AppleScripts.
+  - Can export RTF of the colored, Tidy'd text

+- Visible Changes
+  - About… window changes
+    - Link to HTACG Tidy to report Tidy proper issues.
+    - Links to App Store rating/reviews for our generous, lovely users to use.
+    - Proper credit with links given to major component developers.
+    - libtidy version displayed in About…
+  - Cleaned up some residual garbage that was shown on the application icon at certain sizes.
+  - Update the Help book with updates for the new features.

+- Invisible Changes
+  - If using a custom dylib Balthisar Tidy will pick up new Tidy options automatically.
+  - libtidy version checking -- minimum 5.1.19

+- Bug Fixes
+  - `tidy-mark` once again properly displays Balthisar Tidy.
+  - Fixed the poor behavior of show/hide Tidy descriptions in options lists.
+  - Make sorting Tidy messages by location not use the string value, but number value.

+- Changes developers will notice
+  - JSDTidyFramework uses instances of JSDTidyMessage now instead of
+  - NSDictionary entries in the errorArray.
+This provides lazy property values when needed, but also allows implementation of a custom comparator for location.
+  - TidyDocument has improved MVC architecture and reduced component interdependence.
+  - Messages have been moved out of the document window controller into a new feedback view controller.
+This will allow us to add cool, new stuff.

 ### Balthisar Tidy 2.2.1 (October 2015)

+Please note that this release is made only for _Balthisar Tidy_ distributed from **balthisar.com**, as the only functional difference does not apply to App Store versions.

 - Bug Fixes
     - Updated Apple Transport Security settings so that _Balthisar Tidy_ web version can check for updates.

 - Changes developers will notice
     - README updated with information about building the project.
 	- Header and implementation documentation improved.
 	- Updated bundled binaries' bundle versions to match the containing application, as the App Store verification process now flags differences.

 ### Balthisar Tidy 2.2.0 (October 2015)